Herbert Brookes: Political activities

-Brookes assisted with the formation of the Commonwealth Liberal Party in 1909 and the formation of the Nationalist Party in 1917, although he was mainly active behind the scenes and never stood for public office himself.
+Brookes assisted with the formation of his father-in-law's Commonwealth Liberal Party in 1909 and was later involved in the organisation of the Nationalist Party in 1917, although he was mainly active behind the scenes and never stood for public office himself.
 He was socially progressive, but considered the Labor Party too extreme.
 Always in the background of anti-Labor politics, he was a bitter and tireless campaigner against trade unions and the Catholic Church, which he saw as an instrument of Irish subversion.
 In the 1920s he used his considerable personal wealth to finance a private intelligence unit, which gathered information on trade unionists and Catholics.
 He was an advocate of profit sharing, adult education, and equal pay for women, all of which he introduced in his own companies, and campaigned for better working conditions in mines to eradicate miner's phthisis.

 Personal life

 Brookes was a member of the Australian Church, a Melbourne congregational church known for its liberal theology.
 In 1897, he married Jessie Dennistoun Strong (known as Jennie), the eldest daughter of the church's founder, Charles Strong.
 He was widowed in 1899, and in 1905 remarried to Ivy Deakin.
 She was the daughter of Alfred Deakin, Prime Minister of Australia, who also attended the Australian Church.
 Brookes and his second wife had three children together: Sir Wilfred Deakin Brookes (a businessman and Second World War Royal Australian Airforce officer), Jessie Clarke (a social worker, who played the State of Victoria in the Melbourne centenary pageant) who married Anthony Clarke, and Alfred Deakin Brookes (the first head of ASIS).